-1.5.
-The Administering Institution and the IMPACT grant holders are bound to notify FightMND promptly in writing when new Project IP arises from the Grant and take reasonable steps to ensure that such IP is protected and not published or otherwise disclosed publicly prior to protection (whilst at the same time ensuring that potential delays in publication are minimised).
+- 1.5.
+The Administering Institution and the IMPACT grant holders are bound to notify FightMND promptly in writing when new Project IP arises from the Grant and take reasonable steps to ensure that such IP is protected and not published or otherwise disclosed publicly prior to protection (whilst at the same time ensuring that potential delays in publication are minimised). - 1.6.

-1.6.
 The Administering Institution should seek FightMND's consent to commercially exploit the results of any research it has funded.
 Consent will not be unreasonably withheld, and FightMND will only refuse an Administering Institution's request where it considers that the proposed commercial exploitation would run counter to its interests and charitable objectives.
-In the event that FightMND does not provide a response to the Administering Institution's request within thirty days, the institution or its technology transfer subsidiary will automatically have the right to proceed with such commercial exploitation.
-The Administering Institution is not required to seek FightMND's consent in assigning intellectual property to its technology transfer company.

-1.7.
-Within 30 days of receiving the notification from the Administering Institution, and prior to the Administering Institution applying for registration of any Commercial IP, FightMND will advise the Administering Institution in writing which one of the following financial arrangements will apply in relation to commercialisation of the Commercial IP:
+In the event that FightMND does not provide a response to the Administering Institution's request within thirty (30) business days, the institution or its technology transfer subsidiary will automatically have the right to proceed with such commercial exploitation.
+The Administering Institution is not required to seek FightMND's consent in assigning intellectual property to its technology transfer company. - 1.7.
+Within thirty (30) business days of receiving the notification from the Administering Institution, and prior to the Administering Institution applying for registration of any Project IP, FightMND will advise the Administering Institution in writing which one of the following financial arrangements will apply in relation to commercialisation of the Project IP:

-- I. All of the costs associated with commercialising of the Commercial IP (including patent and legal costs) will be paid by the Administering Institution.
-Out of any net proceeds received by the Administering Institution from commercialising the Commercial IP (after all of the Administering Institution's costs associated with commercialising the Commercial IP have first been deducted), the Administering Institution will pay 10% of all net commercialisation proceeds to FightMND until such time as FightMND has received an amount equal to the amount of the IMPACT Grant funding provided under this agreement multiplied by five (5). - II.
-Ten per cent (10%) of the costs associated with commercialising the Commercial IP (including patent and legal costs) will be paid by FightMND as and when the costs fall due, and the remaining 90% of the commercialisation costs will be paid by the Administering Institution.
-Out of any net proceeds received by the Administering Institution from commercialising the Commercial IP (after all the Administering Institution's costs associated with commercialising the Commercial IP have first been deducted and FightMND's costs have been reimbursed), the Administering Institution will pay 10% of all net commercialisation proceeds to FightMND in perpetuity.
+- I. All of the costs associated with commercialising of the Project IP (including patent and legal costs) will be paid by the Administering Institution.
+Out of any net proceeds received by the Administering Institution from commercialising the Project IP (after all of the Administering Institution's costs associated with commercialising the Project IP have first been deducted), the Administering Institution will pay 10% of all net commercialisation proceeds to FightMND until such time as FightMND has received an amount equal to the amount of the IMPACT Grant funding provided under this agreement multiplied by five (5). - II.
+Ten per cent (10%) of the costs associated with commercialising the Project IP (including patent and legal costs) will be paid by FightMND as and when the costs fall due, and the remaining 90% of the commercialisation costs will be paid by the Administering Institution.
+Out of any net proceeds received by the Administering Institution from commercialising the Project IP (after all the Administering Institution's costs associated with commercialising the Project IP have first been deducted and FightMND's costs have been reimbursed), the Administering Institution will pay 10% of all net commercialisation proceeds to FightMND in perpetuity. - III.
+FightMND will not seek any payment from the net commercialisation proceeds arising from commercialisation of the Project IP. - 1.8.
+If the Administering Institution does not wish to protect, manage or exploit the IP, or fails to comply with the agreed strategy, FightMND may direct the Administering Institution to take steps to protect the IP at the Administering Institution's expense or to transfer the IP to FightMND. - 1.9.
+If the Administering Institution wishes to use any third party (other than its recognised technology transfer company) to carry out its obligations with respect to IP, it must provide details to, and obtain prior written approval from, FightMND.